China Railway DFH shunting locomotives: DFH5

-In comparison to the DFH2 type, a number of changes were made for the DFH5: a twin-speed transmission allowing a higher top speed when running without a heavy load was included, and the mass was increased to improve traction.
+To compensate to the growing needs of growing railway traffic for industrial and mining operations, the Ziyang Diesel Locomotive Factory redesigned the DFH2, addressing technical issues in the manufacturing process and operations, to create the DFH5.
+The locomotive's pushing capacity was increased to 3300 tons.
+Between 1975 and 1993, 450 units were manufactured.

+Early models of the DFH2 and DFH5 locomotives suffered from high oil temperatures in warm environments.
+To address this issue, in August 1976, the Ziyang Diesel Locomotive Factory improved the lubrication oil pipeline on the DFH5 locomotive No. 0001 to reduce oil temperatures, a change that was further implemented on later units of the DFH5.
+In 1986, the Ziyang Diesel Locomotive Factory then made improvements to the torque converter in the hydraulic transmission box, adding a new turning mechanism and module axle gears.
+Improvements were also made to the axle gearbox and bogie frame.
+To meet the high-temperature and corrosion-resistant requirements of metallurgical and chemical systems, the locomotive uses fire-resistant, heat-insulating, and corrosion-resistant materials, enabling it to operate in external temperatures of 50°C. These improvements led to the widespread use of the DFH5 diesel locomotive in local railways and industrial and mining enterprises.

-The DFH5 class was produced in large quantities.
-The engine was a 12V180ZJ and transmission ZJ2011, producing 278 kN of tractive effort with a mass of 86 t and with a top speed of 40 km/h.
+The DFH5 engine was a 12V180ZJ and transmission ZJ2011, producing 278 kN of tractive effort with a mass of 86 t and with a top speed of 40 km/h.
 A higher speed was available with a limit of 80 km/h and tractive effort reduced to approximately half.

 Variants, the DFH5B and DFH5C, were introduced in 1985, with modifications to improve reliability and performance – in both where the rated power was increased to 920 kW, and the mass by 4 t.
 DFH5C was produced for operations in metalworks.

 DFH6

+In 1981, CRRC Ziyang designed and trial-produced the 2,000 horsepower hydraulic transmission shunting locomotive, the DFH 6.
 One example was produced for shunting in the Chinese port of Huangpu District, Shanghai.